-Croft 103 is an intuitive structure straight out of a Bond film.
-Located on the bonnie banks of Loch Eriboll near Durness in North West Sutherland, this contemporary carbon negative croft gains most of its power from a compact wind turbine and is insulated by sheep wool.
-The epitome of exemplary craftsmanship, Croft 103, which consists of local timber and stone, was crafted using traditional techniques, with the external walls created from on-site materials.
-A swarm of solar collector panels provide hot water, while renewable sources on location produce energy to run the building.
-The crafty addition of used car tyres was also used in the build.
-You will never want to leave this true hideaway.
+Croft 103 is an intuitive structure that looks as if it comes straight out of a James Bond film.
+Located on the bonnie banks of Loch Eriboll near Durness in North West Sutherland, this contemporary carbon-negative croft gets most of its power from a compact wind turbine and is insulated with sheep wool.
+The beautifully executed Croft 103, which consists of local timber and stone, was crafted using traditional techniques.
+Solar panels provide hot water, and the rest of the energy to run the building comes from renewable sources.
+Even used car tyres have been cleverly used in the build.